putneydm/david_site_jekyll/test/_posts/2020/January/2020-01-12-squad-a-star-wars-story.markdown

 **The young Stormtrooper** couldn’t sleep.

 But not for trying.
-He’d returned from the first watch after the squad leader had disappeared into the woods.
-The leader's absence has been enough to pique interest.
-Squad leaders didn’t normally go on patrol.
-Or he thought so.
-His training certainly hadn't suggested it possible.
-But FD-472 wasn't troubled by it.
-If the squad leader wanted to take a patrol, he could.
-He would not question that and had simply gotten on with his orders.
+The events of the day weighed heavily.
+The incident with the squad leader and the lieutenant.
+His words "we're dead."
+What did it all mean?

-But not all that well, so far. *Get rest* was the order.
+*Get rest* was the order.
 But sleep would not come, orders or not.
 He was bone tired from the day’s patrol — enough that he should have slept no matter what.
 Conditions at the camp were harsh by most standards.
 Hard ground.
 Cold nibbling at him.
 Squawks and cries of unseen creatures penetrating the darkness.

 Odd.
 None of that should matter.
 His training allowed him to sleep on anything, through anything —  anywhere.
 On metal bunks, floors, the ground.
-Through the heavy thump of TIE fighter landings that shake an entire Star Destroyer, the whoosh and shriek of them launching, the thrum of a Star Destroyer engines and the clatter of its mechanicals.
+Through the heavy thump of TIE fighter landings that shake an entire Star Destroyer, the whoosh and shriek of them launching, the thrum of a Star Destroyer’s engines and the clatter of its mechanicals.
 Maybe he needed that racket.

 So he stared.
 Stared upward, his eyes fixed on the Death Star floating in the ethereal star field that arced above the treetops from edge to edge of the clearing.
+Seeing it, the confusion of the day seemed to waft away.

 He'd glanced at it a dozen times during the day, but now he had a chance to study it.
 The station was a silent, dominating presence -- still, steely and unmoving, hanging in the sky in a blue-gray glow.
 Despite its placid face, blotched by partially completed superstructures, the station was the center of activity.
 Ships tending to its construction were like insects that had buzzed around him all day.
 They crisscrossed and circled the station, like a plague.
 He pictured its vast spaces equally bustling with officers and troopers.
 Perhaps Vader was there.
 Or the Emperor himself, looking down on them.
 To simply glimpse one of them in a corridor ...

 He knew its every curve and feature.
 Every auxiliary exhaust port and gun emplacement and landing bay from the toys and the books of his youth.
 He devoured every bit of news about it that came over the Imperial news feed.
 Its deployment at Alderaan, its destruction of the Rebel base at Yavin and the Emperor's decision to retire it and replace it with a newer, bigger Death Star.
 He'd re-enacted the victory at Alderaan and Yavin dozens of times with the toy.
 Sometimes he sat and just stared at it, awed by the children's trinket.
 And here he was -- wherever that is -- laying on his back staring up at the station that lit his childhood dreams, a glittering veil of stars spread out behind it.

 The Death Star of his young imagination was nothing like this.
-He had rarely even seen the stars.
-A pall of smoke and dust hung over his home planet like a pallid dome, closing off the sky.
-The tops of buildings would hide in the swirls of smog.
-His world had been an orange-brown haze -- a dull bubble with him at the center.

-In training, the world opened up.
-The desert horizon stretched in every direction.
-They marched for days and never reached the end.
-Above him endless sky became even more endless sky at night.
-He’d wondered if he made the right decision, joining up.
-He could have remained on his home world and served the Empire in the mines or factories.
-But not after he’d seen those stars.

 He felt a sense of contentment as he studied the Death Star and its starry backdrop.
 He imagined the station's SuperLaser staring out at all of the stars, every one a vast world.
 He sensed the entire Empire spread out before him in a single starry vista.
 Yet it paled next to the power of the Death Star floating.
 That was the true Empire — the Death Star.
 With it, the Emperor had the entire Universe to use for his will.